GeneralProducts/consonance-graphql/examples/filtered_products_and_their_work.md

 ## Explanation

 Particular products are retrieved along with their work, filtered by work ID.
-In this example only print products are returned.
+In this example only hardback and paperback products are returned.

 ```gql
 {